-I figured I would write my birth story.
-Not very good at writing, but its a try.
+I figured I would write my traumatic birth story.
+Not very good at writing, but it’s a try.

 Well 30 mins later, my friend, Elizabeth, called her back and told her I was having strong contractions and they were close.
 She still didn’t think I was ready but told me to come in and she would check me.
 So we loaded up and went to the hospital.

-By time I got there and walked to the lobby, I was in a lot of pain and I still had all the paper work.
-After 20 mins of paper work, then I had to wait in the waiting room for about 20 more mins.
+By the time I got there and walked to the lobby, I was in a lot of pain and I still had all the paperwork.
+After 20 mins of paperwork, I had to wait in the waiting room for about 20 more mins.
 I kept walking around till I almost wanted to scream at them to get me a bed.
-Finally, they came and and took me to the exam room.
+Finally, they came and took me to the exam room.

 I got to the room and did everything I could to ease the pain.
 It was only a short time later that I started pushing.
 I had no idea what I was doing, so it was a good thing my midwife did.
 I pushed and with every 3rd push, I ended up puking.
 It made it hard to push for long.
 But Mary, my doula, and my midwife along with my husband Carlos were right there with encouragement.